IntersectMBO/plutus-apps/marconi-mamba/README.md

 #### Example usage

+To use the marconi-mamba
+* invoke the JSON-RPC server
+* interrogate the JSON-RPC endpoints
+* interrogate the REST endpoints

+##### JSON-RPC Server invocation

 The following is a an example shell script for executing marconi-mamba in [preview-testnet](https://book.world.dev.cardano.org/environments.html#preview-testnet)
 **Assumption**
 cardano-node version 1.35.3 is running with the socket-path as outlined below: